Publishing and Editorial

 Kathryn Belden, Executive Editor, joined the staff at Scribner in 2015.
 She is interested in the breadth of the American experience, which she pursues through fiction and nonfiction acquisitions.
 Her engagement with all books begins with voice.
 General categories in which she works include literary fiction, social and cultural history, race and gender, nature and environment, as well as memoir and biography.
 Some of the writers she has worked with include Roz Chast, Mitchell S. Jackson, Andrew Krivak, Gordon Lish, Lisa See, Jesmyn Ward, and John Edgar Wideman, among many others.
 Previously she worked at Bloomsbury, Four Walls Eight Windows, and Harmony Books/Crown Publishers.

 Daniel Loedel, Associate Editor, joined the imprint in 2014.
 He came to publishing after attending Brown University, where he founded The Round Magazine, and some time translating in Argentina.
-Prior to joining Scribner he worked at Atria Books, where he edited Damien Lewis, Kevin Costner, Crawford Award-winner Genevieve Valentine, and Lucy Cavendish Prize-winner Catherine Chanter.
-His recent and forthcoming titles at Scribner include the New York Times bestsellers Strangers on a Bridge by James Donovan and The Vanishing Velazquez by Laura Cumming, One of the Boys by Daniel Magariel, and Selection Day by Booker Prize-winning author Aravind Adiga.
-He is interested primarily in literary fiction and nonfiction, and has a soft spot for strong characters, new ideas and dark underbellies.
+Prior to joining Scribner he worked at Atria Books, where he edited Damien Lewis, Genevieve Valentine and Kevin Costner among others.
+His recent and forthcoming titles at Scribner include the New York Times bestsellers Strangers on a Bridge by James Donovan and The Vanishing Velazquez by Laura Cumming, as well as the novels One of the Boys by Daniel Magariel, Virginia Reeves’s Booker longlisted novel Work Like Any Other, and Selection Day by Booker Prize-winning author Aravind Adiga.
+His primary interests are literary and quality commercial fiction, as well as serious, big-ideas nonfiction in the categories of science, politics, cultural history, and deep-dive journalism.

 Kara Watson, Editor and Associate Marketing Director, has been with the imprint since 2005.
 In addition to her marketing role, she is interested in acquiring literary fiction, memoir, narrative nonfiction, and books about food and wine.
 Recent and forthcoming projects include Ingredienti by Marcella and Victor Hazan, The Trouble With Goats and Sheep by Joanna Cannon, and new titles by Tamar Adler, Wendy Mogel, Katy Butler, and Kristin Kimball.
 Additional fiction writers on her list include Eric Puchner, Megan Mayhew Bergman, Annie Liontas, and Kate Manning, and she works closely with Nan Graham on books by Ann Beattie, Carol Edgarian, Abigail Thomas, Ann Packer, and others.
 Kara also oversees key backlist, including the works of F. Scott Fitzgerald, Richard Bach, and Margaret Mitchell.